thelfer/mfem-mgis/docs/source/user_guide/mesh.rst

 .. note::

-  If you installed mfem-mgis using the spack installation procedure.
-The installation has already been performed with the miniapps.
+  If you installed mfem-mgis using the spack installation procedure, the installation has already been performed with the miniapps.

 CMake version: